b2io/handbook/who-we-are.md

 ### Honest and Open

 We operate in a very honest and collaborative manner.
-Everyone has the opportunity to voice their opinion on all company decisions - from the type of coffee we purchase to the appropriate salary for a potential hire.
+Everyone has the opportunity to voice their opinion on all company decisions.
 This sharing of information allows all employees to be equally informed so that we can make the best collaborative decisions as a company.
 With that, all employees have visibility into the company’s financials - including internally transparent salaries.

 #### Transparency